-I attacked the credit card debt first, because they had the highest interest rate and its unsecured debt which makes it riskier.
-Plus they were smaller balances and it was easier to start small and work my way up.
+Not only did it have the highest interest rate and it’s unsecured debt which makes it a riskier debt to have than my car loan.
+Plus, they were smaller balances and it was easier to start small and work my way up.

-Step 1: Creating a difficult but attainable timeline
+Step 1: Create a difficult but attainable timeline

 I made double payments on my auto loan, and tossed any extra money towards it throughout the year.
 I even worked at H&R Block for a couple tax seasons at nights and on weekends to make extra money.